laszlocph/website/Docker-cluster-management-on-AWS.md

 ## Compose up

-Once the cluster is running, I start up the environment defined in the docker-compose.yml file with the
+Once the cluster is running, I start up the environment defined in the docker-compose.yml file.

 <pre>
 ecs-cli compose service up
 </pre>

-command.

 It creates the required *task* definitions from the compose file and also creates a *service*.